ronaldbosma/blog/content/blog/howto-install-net-core-on-windows-server.md

 <!-- ![New Environment - Configure Virtual machine resource](../../../../../images/howto-install-net-core-on-windows-server/new-environment-virtual-machine-rescource.png) -->
 ![New Environment - Configure Virtual machine resource](../../static/images/howto-install-net-core-on-windows-server/new-environment-virtual-machine-rescource.png)

-Go to the machine on which you want to install the .NET Core Runtime & Hosting Bundle and add the machine to the environment using the registration script you've just copied.
+Go to the machine on which you want to install the .NET Core Runtime & Hosting Bundle, for example using Remote Desktop.
+Add the machine to the environment using the registration script you've just copied.
 See [Environment - virtual machine resource](https://docs.microsoft.com/en-us/azure/devops/pipelines/process/environments-virtual-machines?view=azure-devops) for more information.

 ### The YAML pipeline